PhoenixTales/phoenix-docs/vision/gothic-defined.md

 ## Gothic Aesthetics

 Among the self-proclaimed fans of the franchise there is a large amount of people who love GOTHIC only for the immersive gameplay and lore that is characteristic to it (or at least what remained of it in the release version), while they do *not* consider actual gothic aesthetics as anything essential.
 In other words: They love Gothic not for how "gothic" it is.

-They have a one-sided view that excludes essential characteristics of what Gothic should have been and what "gothic" is by definiton.
-A *complete* definition of Gothic cannot be given without gothic aesthetics or the particular "style" strived for and hinted at with the very name "Gothic".
+To us theirs is a one-sided view that excludes essential characteristics of what Gothic should have been and what "gothic" is by definiton.
+A *complete* definition of Gothic cannot be given without gothic aesthetics, the particular "style" strived for and hinted at with the very name "Gothic".

 In 04/2000, zoks.de released a preview titled: "GOTHIC - The Aesthetics of Evil" of which we want to quote some meaningful lines: